Onychectomy

 “Declaw”

 To provide the highest quality care for your pet, the staff at Rush Animal Care Clinic feels that you should be fully informed about the procedure, risks, and benefits involved with an onychectomy.
 Please feel free to ask any questions you may have concerning today’s procedure.
+Pain control is of utmost importance following this procedure.
+With the measures taken in-house, your cat will be quite comfortable while those toes are in the immediate post-op period.
+Remember, toes will still be sensitive for 2-3 weeks following surgery.

 Procedure:

-• Prior to surgery, your cat will receive an injection of pain reliever.
+• Prior to surgery, your cat will receive an injection of sedative.
 He or she will receive an injection of an anti-inflammatory to aid in comfort—this will last 24 hours.
 During surgery, we will use a cocktail of local anesthetics around each foot.
 These medications all work together to make your cat more comfortable after surgery.

 • The surgical procedure involves the removal of the last bone on each toe.
 This is necessary since the nail grows from the end of the last bone.
 After thorough inspection for bone fragments, skin-adhering glue is used to close the incision.
 Each foot is given an application of laser therapy following closure—this helps to reduce inflammation.